maryash/maryash.github.io/235/projects/project_0_/project_0_.md

 Implement the following public method:
 ```
 /**
-   if the current intensity is not HIGH increase it by one level and call calculateSpeed()
+   if the current intensity is not HIGH,
+       increase it by one level and call calculateSpeed()
 */
 void pedal();

 /**
-   if the current intensity is not NONE decrease it by one level and call calculateSpeed()
+   if the current intensity is not NONE,
+       decrease it by one level and call calculateSpeed()
 */
 void brake();

 /**
-    given curr_speed_, curr_pedal_intensity_, b_type_, and @param float duration,
+    given curr_speed_, curr_pedal_intensity_, b_type_,
+        and @param float duration, calculate the
-        calculate the distance traveled during the specified time;
+        distance traveled during the specified time;
         increment distance_traveled_ by this amount
     @param float duration: time traveled
     @return: updated distance_traveled_